tableau/connector-plugin-sdk/docs/example.md

 Each connector is typically based on a "class" such as ODBC or JDBC, and provides additional customizations beyond the class.
 The <span style="color:blue; font-family: courier new">name</span> value displays the connector name in the Tableau **Connect** pane.

-The vendor information must also be specified.
-The <span style="color:blue; font-family: courier new">company name</span> value displays the name of the creator of the connector in the Tableau **Connect** pane, and the <span style="color:blue; font-family: courier new">support link</span> value is the url of a website that users of the connector can go to to get support.
+You must also specify the vendor information.
+The <span style="font-family: courier new">company name</span> value displays the name of the creator of the connector in the Tableau **Connect** pane, and the <span style="font-family: courier new">support link</span> value is the URL of a website where users of the connector can get support.

 ![]({{ site.baseurl }}/assets/manifest-xml.png)